Sairyss/domain-driven-hexagon/README.md

 1. First when user input is sent to our application.
 In our example we use DTO decorators: [create-user.request-dto.ts](src/modules/user/commands/create-user/create-user.request.dto.ts).
 2. Second time in domain objects, for example: [email.value-object.ts](src/modules/user/domain/value-objects/email.value-object.ts).

 So, why are we validating things twice?
-Lets call a second validation "_guarding_", and distinguish between guarding and validating:
+Let's call a second validation "_guarding_", and distinguish between guarding and validating:

 - Guarding is a failsafe mechanism.
 Domain layer views it as invariants to comply with always-valid domain model.
 - Validation is a filtration mechanism.
 Outside layers view them as input validation rules.